-Families whose school-aged children are eligible for Free and Reduced Price Lunch have some relief knowing that their children are provided with food five days a week during the school year.
+When school-aged children are eligible for Free and Reduced Price Lunch, parents have some relief knowing that their children are provided with food five days a week during the school year.
 But weekends and summer months can cause food hardship in many families.

 United Way has expanded the reach of the weekend food programs by partnering with Stamford Food Collaborative members and Filling in the Blanks.

-- Social workers within each school identify the children in need and sign them up to receive a bag of nutritious, easy-to-prepare food each Friday to take home for the weekend.
+- Social workers at each school identify the children in need and sign them up to receive a bag of nutritious, easy-to-prepare food each Friday to take home for the weekend.

 - Each pack includes enough food to feed the child until he/she returns to school on Monday morning, including fresh fruit.

-- By surveying Stamford Public Schools, we were able to create a more efficient distribution system for weekend food in that city.
+- By surveying Stamford Public Schools, we were able to create a more efficient distribution system for weekend food.

-For more information about the Weekend Food Program, contact Cara Mitchell at 203-883-0879 or email@example.com
+For more information about the Weekend Food Program in Stamford, contact Cara Mitchell at 203-883-0879 or email@example.com

 - 40 additional children served in Stamford each year